LGC Tournament Rules

 IRREGULARITIES

 This section lists the rules covering common irregularities.
-Any situations not listed here must be discussed with the referee.
+Any situation not listed here must be discussed with the referee.

 Colour or handicap error If players start a game with the wrong colour or handicap, and this is noticed before the third move is completed, then the game must be restarted.
 If the error is noticed later, then the game continues and the pairing is modified to reflect the actual colours or handicap used.